-These ABC charts can be printed as is or blown up into poster size and will be a helpful reminder for your students.
-One set has the directions on it as a reminder for you, parent volunteer, or substitute.
+These charts can be printed as is or blown up into poster size and will be a helpful reminder for your students.
+One set has the directions on it as a reminder for you, parent volunteers, or a substitute.
 These would be great to hang up at your writing center, throw in centers for your students to use as a reference, or keep these at your small group table.

 I created a small set of just the picture cards as well.
 These are great to throw in centers, use in your small group, or send some home with students to get extra practice.
 Students could play memory with these cards and the blends/digraphs cards below, match magnetic letters to the correct picture, or use a wipe off board to write down the sounds they hear.
 You can always use picture cards!

 I wanted to create a book that is sturdy enough to last for weeks as you teach students all of the blends and digraphs.
 This book is divided into 2 sections deepening on which skill you teach first.
 It also has a list at the front of the book with all of the blends and digraphs taught.
 Simply print the pages double sides, add the cover, and then staple together.
 Easy-peasy!

 This Physical Phonics set has been in the works for a long time, so I'm thrilled to have it done.
 I hope you really find that your students learn and retain their blends and digraphs sounds more now that you have incorporated some moment.
 You can find this Physical Phonics bundle on TPT here.

 I have also created Physical Phonics Alphabet set for the beginning of the year and I'm working on a word work bundle as well.